-Financial liabilities, which pertains to Accounts Payable and Accrued Expenses, are recognized when the Company becomes a party to the contractual terms of the instrument.
+Financial liabilities, which pertains to Accounts Payable and Accrued Expenses, except tax related liabilities, are recognized when the Company becomes a party to the contractual terms of the instrument.
 All interest-related charges, if any, incurred on a financial liability are recognized as an expense in the statement of comprehensive income.